suitenumerique/hackdays2025/submissions/bib4win/README.md

 ## Key Achievements

-Docs now integrates two new `/` commands:
+Docs now integrates two new `/` slash commands:

 - `/reference` (aliased to `/cite`) to integrate a citation in the text flow using a [DOI](https://fr.wikipedia.org/wiki/Digital_Object_Identifier).
 Once